Roshni-Romeshika/Learning-with-Krish/Freddie the Frog/ReadMe.md

 Commands used to run the program
 * javac Frog.java
-* javac MainFrog.java
+* javac MainFrogApp.java
-* java MainFrog
+* java MainFrogApp